NuGet/NuGetDocs/NuGet.Docs/ndocs/Tools/NuGet.exe-CLI-Reference.md

     nuget spec -a MyAssembly.dll

 ##  update

 Updates all packages in a project the latest available versions.
 It is recommended to run ['restore'](#restore) before running the `update`.

-Note: `update` does not with with projects using `project.json`.
+Note: `update` does not with projects using `project.json`.

-The `update` command will also update assembly references in the project file, provded those references already exist.
+The `update` command will also update assembly references in the project file, provided those references already exist.
 If an updated package has an added assembly, a new reference will *not* be added.
 New package dependencies will also not have their assembly references added.
 To include these operations as part of an update, update the package in Visual Studio using the Package Manager UI or the Package Manager Console.

 This command can also be used to update nuget.exe itself using the *-self* flag.

 ### Usage
     nuget update <configPath> [options]

 where &lt;configPath&gt; identifies either a `packages.config` or solution file that lists the project's dependencies.

 ### Options
 <table>
     <tr>
         <td>configfile</td>
         <td><em>(2.5+)</em> The NuGet configuration file to modify.
 If not specified,
         <em>%AppData%\NuGet\NuGet.config</em> is used.</td>
     </tr>
     <tr>